shahabsaalami/mft-mashhad-2022-autumn/README.md

 ##What you'll learn

--Introduction to the basics of Android app architecture.
+- Introduction to the basics of Android app architecture.
--How to use the ViewModel class in your app.
+- How to use the ViewModel class in your app.
--How to retain UI data through device-configuration changes using a ViewModel.
+- How to retain UI data through device-configuration changes using a ViewModel.
--Backing properties in Kotlin.
+- Backing properties in Kotlin.
--How to use MaterialAlertDialog from the Material Design Components library.
+- How to use MaterialAlertDialog from the Material Design Components library.